openshift/enhancements/enhancements/authentication/allowing-uri-scheme-in-oidc-sub-claims.md

 ## Problem Summary

+With OpenShift 4.x, the OAuth configuration no longer allows [specifying the claim of ID tokens](https://github.com/openshift/api/blob/670ac3fc997c2f1d19b8c29ef04f70d6e3d4a59e/osin/v1/types.go#L341) retrieved from the OIDC provider to use as the unique identifier for the given user.
+Allowing this configuration might end up in users configuring this to fields that either:

+- could be manually changed by the user on the OIDC provider side
+- was not unique per the configured client

+The OIDC specification directly specifies the `sub` claim of ID tokens to be the perfect candidate for use as an identifier, which is therefore enforced in 4.x in order to prevent the above issues.

-With OpenShift 4.x, the oauth-server no longer allows [configuring the claim of ID tokens](https://github.com/openshift/api/blob/670ac3fc997c2f1d19b8c29ef04f70d6e3d4a59e/osin/v1/types.go#L341) retrieved from the OIDC provider to use as the unique identifier for the given user.
-This identifier is later used to construct the name of an `Identity` object that describes the mapping between the identity provider the user is a member of, and the user.
+This identifier from an ID token's `sub` claim retrieved by OpenShift is used to construct the name of an `Identity` object that describes the mapping between the identity provider the user is a member of, and the user.
+It can also be used as the name of the respective `User` object if the claim for preferred username is not configured.

 The name of the `Identity` object is constructed by using the following pattern: